Making the most of your conference experience

 • Download the Capital Conference app to create your personalized agenda,stay up-to-date on any changes to the conference schedule and view session handouts.

 During the conference

 • Take notes of the sessions you attend.
 Collect handouts from speakers.
-Copies of handouts also will be available at the OSBA Information Station.
-And, after the conference, OSBA will post the handouts online.
+Copies of handouts also will be available at the OSBA Information Station, online and through the conference app.

 • Exchange ideas with board members and administrators from other districts.